Eforah-oss/yubikey-pgp/README.md

 - `-i <uid>` Add uid (e.g., `name <mail@example.com`) to key.
 Can be specified multiple times.
 First is primary.
 If none are given, default is "$NAME <$EMAIL>"
-- `-g` Set up open git repository for commit signing
+- `-G` Set up git for commit signing with this key.
+In detail: set `commit.gpgsign`, and add a helper as `gpg.program` if your key kan be found via git/gpg uid match or hardcode the keyid otherwise.
-- `-G` Set up git for commit signing
+- `-g` Do the same for _just_ the currently open repository.
 - `-s` Add key to possible ssh identities, and set up your shell profile so ssh uses gpg.